 The conference sessions will be presented by veteran research teachers, and will include completing research in a high school lab, finding and placing students in summer programs, obtaining pre-approval for projects relating to humans and animals, combating plagiarism, reaching underserved students, and more.
 The conference will also include an in-depth look at the Regeneron Science Talent Search, a competition for high school seniors run by the Society.

-Two hundred teachers will be selected to attend via lottery (the lottery is now closed) — one third consists of veteran teachers who have significant experience teaching research, one third of teachers who have some experience, and one third of teachers who do not have experience yet, but would like to begin supporting students by teaching research.
+Two hundred teachers will be selected to attend via lottery — one third consists of veteran teachers who have significant experience teaching research, one third of teachers who have some experience, and one third of teachers who do not have experience yet, but would like to begin supporting students by teaching research.
 No more than one teacher per school will be selected to attend and schools that have not attended in the past will be given preference.

 Expenses for travel, lodging and meals will be covered by the Society for all attendees.
 This program is made possible through the generous support of Regeneron.